pulumi/esc/README.md

 ![Pulumi ESC Graphic V4](./assets/overview.png)

-1. Pulumi ESC enables you to define environments, which are collections of secrets and configurations.
+1. Pulumi ESC enables you to define environments, which are collections of secrets and configuration.
 Each environment can be composed from  multiple environments.
 2. Pulumi ESC supports a variety of configuration and secrets sources, and it has an extensible plugin model that allows third-party sources.
 3. Pulumi ESC has a rich API that allows for easy integration.
 Every value in an environment can be accessed from any execution environment.
 4. Every environment can be locked down with RBAC, versioned, and audited.